 The Jazz Ensemble is a small jazz singing group for experienced men and women singers.
 A high level of commitment with rehearsal attendance and practice at home is expected.
 Entry is by informal audition with the Jazz Ensemble conductor.

-The classes are open to all singers of mixed ability, except the Joining the Dots class which is aimed at singers who have little musical knowledge – great to help gain confidence whilst singing with the Jazz or Oratorio Choir.
+The classes are open to all singers of mixed ability, except the Sight singing with confidence class which is aimed at singers who have little musical knowledge – great to help gain confidence whilst singing with the Jazz or Oratorio Choir.